 There was an immediate appeal to the engineered quartz stone, with its brightly polished finish that you only otherwise got from a hard natural stone like granite.
 There were other advantages as well, including ‘special effects’ like mirror particles to make the surface sparkle under the kitchen lights and a uniformity of colour and pattern you never got with natural stones.

-We launched our own range of engineered quartz surfaces, MineralX Quartz, in 2003.
+We launched our own range of engineered quartz surfaces, Minerox Quartz, in 2003.
 Why did we choose the name Gemini?
 At this time, my mother was running the marketing department with my sister Anna.
 My mother is a twin, so they chose Gemini as the brand name.

 The original colour palette consisted of four plain mono-tone colours and four sparkle mono-tone colours.
 It was not until the 2010’s that engineered quartz stone manufacture technology developed more natural and organic colour patterns that are now setting design trends alight.